UninformedPleb/adore/README.md

 ADORE simplifies ADO code down to its logical operations.
 Make a connection, get a query on that connection, run that query, then get the result.
-No more futzing around with making sure the connection state is valid or worrying about whether you remembered to tie up all of the loose ends afterward.
+No more messing around with making sure the connection state is valid or worrying about whether you remembered to tie up all of the loose ends afterward.

+## A Little History

 I started ADORE many years ago, developed its concepts in various commercial projects through a couple of decades, and finally gave it a name and used it